whaynes/STCW23/jekyll/assessments/Common/SCRB-2.md

 ### Condition

-{{ "Using an actual or training survival craft and launching apparatus." | markdownify }}
+Using an actual or training survival craft and launching apparatus.

 ### Performance requirement